If you are looking for one thing in particular, check out the Table of Contents to make things easier.

 Although most reputed colleges offer similar core subjects, the electives are more focused and job-oriented and may vary with the institution.
 Make sure that the college offers the subjects of your choice.

-It is a good idea to check the college website for the staff credentials before you decide to take admission.
+Check the college website for the staff credentials before taking admission.
 Visual communication is application-based, so it will help if the educators have some industry knowledge and technical expertise.

 Visual communication course fees vary widely across various institutions, so be sure to choose a college that does not unduly strain your pocket.
 Find out what is included in the net fee amount.
 Also, consider additional expenses such as transport, accommodation, your course toolkit, and miscellaneous expenses.

 The college needs good infrastructure with well-equipped studios, WiFi connection, software, hardware, and other provisions.
-It is best to visit the campus, talk to existing students, and check out the infrastructure before making a decision.
+Before deciding, it is best to visit the campus, talk to existing students, and check out the infrastructure.

 The college’s affiliation is an extremely important factor to consider before applying for admission.
 Is the college affiliated with a deemed university?
-Should you wish to study further, will you be able to pursue your post-graduation in Visual Communication based on this degree?
+Should you wish to study further, can you pursue your post-graduation in Visual Communication based on this degree?

 Visual communication is a dynamic field and calls for practical application of design.
 Most reputed colleges offer a few months' internships to provide students with hands-on job experience.
 Look for a college with a sound internship programme and connection with reputed employers.